Top 5 new cars

-When you’re comparing your options for the best cars under $25000, keep these five points in mind:
+When you’re comparing your options, keep these five points in mind:

 These cars represent the cream of the crop when it comes to a low price tag, but that doesn’t mean you should pay the full sticker price for them.
 Comparing your car loan options can help you figure out how much you can afford and give you an edge during negotiations.

 Earn a discount on your auto insurance using collected data about your safe driving habits.

 7 tips for starting a portfolio if you’re new to investing.